One of the mysteries of the English language finally explained.

-1To a greater extent or more intensely than before.‘work began again in earnest’
+1Occurring to a greater extent or more intensely than before.‘after Labor Day the campaign begins in earnest’

 - ‘And, overhead, the canopy of the oak tree is beginning to bud out in earnest.’

-- 1.1 (of a person) sincere and serious in intention.‘Cameron looked at him to make sure he was in earnest’
+- 1.1 (of a person) sincere and serious in behavior or convictions.

 serious, not joking, sincere, wholehearted, genuinezealously, purposefully, determinedly, resolutely, with enthusiasm, with dedication, with commitmentView synonyms